 - Invent a boat with the National Park Service

-- See Minnesota herps with the Herpetological Society
+- Meet MN snakes with the Minnesota Herpetological Society

 - Work together at interactive mechanical power and hydroelectricity tables